 This Hawaiian island offers a wide range of experiences for visitors.

-You can surf, enjoy a meal on the beach at a five-star luxury resort in
+You can surf, enjoy a meal on the beach at a five-star luxury resort

 Wailea, ride a horse across a dormant volcano in Haleakala National